Patito Feo

+Patito Feo is an Argentine children's and teen comedy drama telenovela produced by Ideas del Sur that originally aired on Canal 13 for two seasons, from 10 April 2007, to 3 November 2008.
+The series centers on Patito, a teenager with exceptional vocal talent who moves from a small town to Buenos Aires.
+She enrolls in a prestigious performing arts school, where students are divided into two rival groups, Las populares and Las divinas, the latter led by the arrogant Antonella.
+As she pursues musical success, Patito confronts lookism, intense school rivalries, a love triangle, and the mystery surrounding her biological father's identity.

-Patito Feo is an Argentine children's–teen telenovela produced by Ideas del Sur.
-It originally aired on Canal 13 from 2007 to 2008.
-Following its popularity among the younger audience in Argentina, Disney Channel acquired the broadcast rights and aired the series internationally between 2007 and 2011 in more than 50 countries across Eurasia and the Americas.
-Although it received mixed reviews from critics, the series achieved high ratings and became a global phenomenon.
+Created by Alejandro Stoessel, Mario Schajris, and Marcela Citterio, Patito Feo was produced by Ideas del Sur in association with Televisa.
+It stars Laura Esquivel and Brenda Asnicar, alongside Juan Darthés, Griselda Siciliani and Gloria Carrá, with a large ensemble cast.
+Following its successful run in Argentina, Disney Channel acquired the series' broadcast rights and aired the show in over 40 countries across the Americas, Europe, and Asia.
+Despite having received mixed reviews, Patito Feo achieved strong ratings and became an international phenomenon.

-Set in a prestigious performing arts school in Buenos Aires, the telenovela follows the rivalry between two teen girl groups: Las Populares, known for their vibrant, fun-loving style and led by Patricia "Patito" Castro (Laura Esquivel), and Las Divinas, characterized by their glamorous and competitive attitude, led by Antonella Lamas Bernardi (Brenda Asnicar).
-The groups compete for dominance in a high-stakes music competition hosted by a major record label in the Americas, aiming to discover the next breakout star.
+Alongside the series, three soundtrack albums and a live album were released, earning multiple certifications across Latin America and Southern Europe and supporting concert tours throughout both regions.
+In 2007, Patito Feo won the Martín Fierro Award for Best Children's-Youth Program and was nominated in the same category the following year.
+At the 2008 Gardel Awards, its music recordings received four awards.
+It was also nominated for the International Emmy Award for Best Children & Young People at the 36th ceremony.

 Plot

-Patricia, lovingly known as Patito, has to leave her humble life in Bariloche with her mother, Carmen, to move to the big city of Buenos Aires.
+Patricia, also known as Patito, has to leave her humble life in Bariloche with her mother, Carmen, to move to the big city of Buenos Aires.
 For health reasons, both travel so Patito can receive the medical treatment that she needs.
 To Carmen's surprise, the doctor of the hospital will be her unforgettable old love, Leandro, the unknown father that Patito has been waiting to find for years.

 Due to her passion for music, Patito joins the Pretty Land School of Arts, where she will meet Antonella, the queen bee of the prestigious private school.
 Antonella is the daughter of Blanca, who is engaged to Leandro for financial reasons.
 Antonella is unaware that her family is made up of a group of swindlers, which is why her presumed deceased father is actually in prison in Spain.

-Patito and Antonella will become best frenemies.
+Patito and Antonella will have a love-hate relationship.
 Despite their differences, both share the same dreams: reunite with their respective fathers and became music stars.
-Two decisive groups will be formed at the Pretty Land School of Arts: Las Divinas, led by Antonella, and Las Populares, led by Patito, who will compete to win the talent show and sign a record label.
+Two decisive groups would later be formed at the Pretty Land School of Arts: Las Divinas, led by Antonella, and Las Populares, led by Patito, who will compete to win the talent show and sign a record label.